 This year, I am working on being bolder.

-To stay up to date, you can sign up to my (almost weekly) newsletter.
+To stay up to date, you can sign up to my (almost monthly) newsletter.

 Where am I most obsessively focused for the foreseeable future?
 In no particular order:

 - YouTube — My list of ideas is massive.
 I am refocusing on the creation of regular content.

 - Letting Go of Expectations — For the longest time I procrastinated way too much because I thought what I will make is not good enough.
 I am now learning to let that go and just create what I can create in this moment.
 It's not going to be perfect and that's ok.